 Even the most versatile private messaging platform in the world will be handicapped if it can't connect with existing business systems.

 It's why the tyntec API features pre-built integrations to the most popular SaaS solutions including Salesforce, Shopify, Hubspot, and more.
-Also, to help agents manage customers more efficiently — no matter the chat channel — tyntec offers its Support Inbox, a standalone platform that acts as a single unified 'hub' for all chat comms.
+Also, to help agents manage customers more efficiently — no matter the chat channel — tyntec offers its Conversations Inbox, a standalone platform that acts as a single unified 'hub' for all chat comms.

 7. Introducing Chatbot Automation

 Customers are increasingly demanding ever faster responses to their requests so use automation — in particular chatbots — to keep them onside.

 The tyntec API enables companies to integrate chatbots into their CX strategy, offering several benefits.
 For instance, 90% of businesses who have deployed bots have reported measurable improvements in the speed of complaint resolution.

 To automate conversations, tyntec is able to partner businesses with automation experts including Cognigy, Air Touch Media, and Swiftell.
 It also offers access to pre-built integration solutions such as Dialogflow, Rasa, and Microsoft Bot Framework to help in the design and roll out of chatbots within WhatsApp Business.

 For more information, deep dive into tyntec's automation resources including The Ultimate WhatsApp Chatbot Guide and How WhatsApp Chatbots Jumpstart Conversational Commerce.